cosmosclassroom/cosmosintheclassroom/slides/hlec7_claude_shm.md

 - $m$ is the mass
 - $k$ is the spring constant

-An important fact: The period does not depend on the amplitude!
+Interestingly, the **period does not depend on the amplitude**!

-This means a spring will oscillate with the same period regardless of how far you stretch it (as long as you don't exceed the elastic limit).
+This means a spring will oscillate with the same period regardless of how far you stretch it (to a limit)

 ---